geovedi/book-notes/2008/physics-of-the-impossible.notes.md

-# Physics of The Impossible
+# Physics of the Impossible: A Scientific Exploration into the World of Phasers, Force Fields, Teleportation, and Time Travel
 Author: Michio Kaku

 ## Class I Impossibilities